ArianeCavalcanti/ArianeCavalcanti/README.md

   <img src="https://img.shields.io/badge/Visual%20Studio%20Code-0078d7.svg?style=flat-square&logo=visual-studio-code&logoColor=white" alt="Visual Studio Code"/>
 </p>

 <!---
 ArianeCavalcanti/ArianeCavalcanti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+You can click the Preview link to take a look at sua alterações.
 --->